Job & Internship Opportunities

 Applicants should have a background or strong interest in one or more of the four areas.
 They should be enthusiastic, organized, self-motivated, and reliable, and have an interest in humanism and progressive issues.
 Interns' work schedules can range from part-time to full-time.
 Internships are unpaid.

 We are currently accepting applications.
-Please submit a current resume and cover letter, including your area(s) of interest and availability, to email@example.com or fax to 202-238-9003, Attn: Intern Program.
+Please submit a current resume and cover letter, including your area(s) of interest and availability, to email@example.com (unless comms or legal) or fax to 202-238-9003, Attn: Intern Program.
+(Please see the Legal & Communications Intern descriptions above for specific application information)